fresheneesz/bip-efficient-bitcoin-vaults/cd/bip-constraindestination.md

 #### Increased Payment Channel Routes

 Since the number of HTLCs is limited to 483 in order to keep the transaction from becoming too large to be valid, covenant transactions can be used to expand the number of HTLCs.
-(More details here](https://utxos.org/uses/htlcs/)
+[More details here](https://utxos.org/uses/htlcs/)

 ## Design

 TBD

 ## Specification

-### Option A - Tapscript Opcode

 OP_CONSTRAINDESTINATION (*OP_CD for short*) redefines opcode OP_SUCCESS_82 (0x52).
 The opcode can be used to limit the destinations that and fee that a input can contribute to.
 It does the following: